A backup you don't have to think about is a backup that gets done

 Done!
 All the files in my home directory that I care about are synced to the server, where they are incrementally backed up every day.
 Don't have to think about it!

-But when I do think about backups, I have a few LUKS-encrypted external USB storage devices that I rotate into service and perform manual backups to using rsync.
-I also recommend storing at least one of the storage devices off-site, and periodically swap the drives.
+But when I do think about backups, I have a few encrypted USB hard drives that I rotate into service and perform manual backups to using rsync.
+I also store at least one of the hard drives off-site, and periodically swap the drives.

 Thanks for reading!
 Read other posts?